-A 1383 waiver team will develop guidance for CalRecycle staff for issuing waivers for non-local entities and local education agencies for not having adequate space.
+A 1383 waiver team will develop guidance consistent with the regulations for CalRecycle staff for issuing waivers for non-local entities and local education agencies for not having adequate space.
 One trigger for CalRecycle is if there are a lot requests by a non-local entity or local education agency for not having adequate space, a site visit can be conducted to get an understanding of the space limitations and determine if a waiver is appropriate.

 Education and Outreach

 Q: How are jurisdictions supposed to provide outreach and education to landscaping businesses?